 At Keith our students have the opportunity to become involved in a myriad of opportunities.
 While academics are of the upmost importance, we also want our students to have the freedom to further develop their given abilities, discover hidden talents, and to stretch their personal growth.

 Participating in a sport you never thought you would play, stepping up to the spotlight, presenting a case during a Model UN weekend, sitting at a pottery wheel or becoming an environmental activist are just some of the wide array of clubs and activities our students explore outside the classroom.

 During any school year, we offer more than 30 clubs, sports and activities for high school students, many of which involve helping non-profit organizations.
 Last year, our senior class of 18 students, volunteered over 3,921 hours on more than 50 community service projects, giving back to the community by lending a hand with lower school student programs, raising money for cancer research, helping feed the homeless, and many other needy populations in the Rockford region, the state of Illinois and beyond.

-Each student in grades 6-12 is assigned an adviser who will meet with the advisory group each morning during the homeroom time slot.
-Advisers will also meet with students and their families as the need arises.
-The adviser acts as a home-school liaison to review grades and to plan the academic program.
+Each student in grades 6-12 is assigned an advisor who will meet with the advisory group each morning during the homeroom time slot.
+Advisors will also meet with students and their families as the need arises.
+The advisor acts as a home-school liaison to review grades and to plan the academic program.